-Due to the proximity of works to one European Site, an HRA was undertaken to assess potential effects of the proposed resurfacing works on the site.
-The HRA did not identify any LSE on the qualifying features of Glen Etive and Glen Fyne SPA as a result of works.
+Due to the proposed works being located within Moidart and Ardgour SPA, an HRA was undertaken to assess potential effects of the proposed resurfacing works on this site.
+An Appropriate Assessment was carried out which concluded no AESI as a result of works.